paladinsoftware/sidekiq-debouncer/README.md

 ```

 In the application, call `MyWorker.debounce(...)`.
 Everytime you call this function, `MyWorker`'s execution will be postponed by 5 minutes.
 After that time `MyWorker` will receive a method call `perform` with an array of arguments that were provided to the `MyWorker.debounce(...)`.

+## License

+MIT Licensed.
+See LICENSE.txt for details.